 Dunkin Donuts not only collects fans and followers, but they engage them.
 Right on their own website, they hold promotions for submitting ideas and even creating your own donut.
 Of course, they invite everyone to join them on Twitter, Facebook, and YouTube.

 Every week, Dunkin Donuts chooses a “Fan of the Week” from those who post a picture to their wall.
 Winners are featured on their Facebook profile icon.
 Not only does Dunkin Donuts post frequently on Twitter, they respond individually to Twitter followers.

 Here are links to their social sites and accounts:

-The Axe brand of fragrances is also another example of successful SMM integration.
+The Axe brand of fragrances is also another example of successful social media marketing integration.
 Their home web page encourages people to follow them on Facebook, Twitter, and YouTube.
 They also ask viewers to “like” their latest fragrance promotion and share their thoughts on their own social accounts.

 Here are Axe’s social links:

 Be inspired by these examples to engage your followers to contribute to your social network endeavors.